MicrosoftDocs/windows-dev-docs/hub/powertoys/install.md

 ## Requirements

+- Supported Operating Systems:
-- Windows 11 or Windows 10 v1903 (18362) or later.
+   - Windows 10 v1903 (18362) or newer.
-- [.NET Core 3.1.20 Desktop Runtime](https://dotnet.microsoft.com/download/dotnet/thank-you/runtime-desktop-3.1.20-windows-x64-installer) or a newer 3.1.x runtime.
-The installer will handle this if not present.
+   - Windows 11 (all versions)
+- System architecture
 	- x64 architecture currently supported.
-ARM support to become available at a later date.
+	- ARM support to become available at a later date.
+- Our installer will install the following runtime items:
+   - .NET Core 3.1.22 Desktop Runtime or a newer 3.1.x runtime.
+(This is needed currently for the Settings application.)
+   - .NET 6.0.3 Desktop Runtime or a newer 6.0.x runtime.
+   - Microsoft Edge WebView2 Runtime bootstrapper.
+(This will install the latest version.)

 To ensure that your machine meets these requirements, check your Windows version and build number by selecting <kbd>⊞ Win</kbd>+<kbd>R</kbd>, then type `winver` and press <kbd>OK</kbd>.
 Or enter the `ver` command in Windows Command Prompt.
 You can [update to the latest Windows version](ms-settings:windowsupdate) in the **Windows Settings**.